jjj-vtm/paho.mqtt.rust/README.md

 ### Minimum Supported Rust Version (MSRV)

-**v1.63.0**
+**v1.73.0**

-This package uses Rust Edition 2021, requiring an MSRV of 1.63.0.
+This package uses Rust Edition 2021, and requires an MSRV of 1.73.0.
 Although it may build and work with slightly older versions of the compiler, this is the oldest version being tested and maintained by the developers.

 ## Developing the Crate